joao-v-vieira/R-Imbalanced-Learning/README.md

-# ImbalancedLearning: R package for undersampling and oversampling of imbalanced data sets
+# R-Imbalanced-Learning: R package for undersampling and oversampling of imbalanced data sets

 The aim of the project is to provide an R package that implements a variety of undersampling and oversampling algorithms.
 The implementation should include parallelization (multi-core and multi-node) as an option for performance and scalability.